 @armyinformcomua

-Over the past day, Russian occupation forces lost 1,170 of their personnel and 278 units of various equipment.
+Over the past day, the Russian invaders lost 1,140 military personnel killed and wounded.